tikv/website/content/blog/tikv-3.0ga-release-notes.md

 | C 100% read           | read      | 31.056             | 14.583                 | 282752.8   | 606659.5       | +114.55% |
 | Load (10 MB)          | insert    | 198.764            | 217.901                | 44743.5    | 40819.9        | -8.77%   |

-Since TiKV usually is deployed with a stateless query layer, PingCAP has also published benchmarks showcases performance of TiKV paired with TiDB, the MySQL speaking query layer TiKV was originally created to compliment.
+In the meantime, PingCAP has also published benchmarks that showcases the performance of TiKV paired with TiDB, the MySQL speaking query layer TiKV was originally created to compliment.
 You can find those benchmarks, and how to reproduce them, [**here**](https://github.com/pingcap/docs/tree/master/v3.0/benchmark).

 ## A big thanks

-We'd especially like to thank our contributors this release.
-Whether you're a returning contributor or one of the many new folks we welcomed, **thank you**.
+We'd especially like to thank our contributors who helped with this release.
+Whether you were a returning contributor or one of the many new folks we welcomed, **thank you**.

 Not a contributor yet?
 [Let us know](https://github.com/tikv/tikv/issues) if you'd like to get involved with development and help drive forward the future of TiKV.